xiaoyugan66/xiaoyugan66.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science and Technology, Wuahan Technology and Business University, 2015-2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science and Technology, Tibet University, 2019-2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 2026 (expected)

 Work experience
 ======